 These dimensions are mutually exclusive but rather this framework allows us to address each significant issue individually without losing sight of the interconnectedness of the different parts.
 For example: AI automation causes jobs displacement so while it’s important to look at ethics of intelligent systems, we must not lose sight of the displaced workers who will need skills and training to navigate this new world.

-Please contact us at here with any questions or feedback.
-Include in the body of the message, if you do not want to be included in this directory.
-Thank you for all your support!
+Please mail us at diversityinAI@gmail.com for any revisions to an existing entry with “Revision” in the subject line or “Opt out” if you do not want to be included in this directory.

 It takes a village and the support of many to keep this initiative growing!
 Many thanks to these amazing women who have signed up to lead these different dimensions so we can continue to recognize more talented women in the space of AI Ethics.